freeradical13/freeradical13.github.io/index.md

 Another unit of pressure is the [atmosphere][atm] (atm) which is the pressure on Earth at sea level and it's equivalent to 101,325 Pa.

+[Partial Pressure][] (<i>p</i>) is the pressure exerted by one gas within a mixture of gases.
+A gas diffuses from a region of higher partial pressure to lower partial pressure.

+# States of Matter

+[Volume][] is a quantity of three-dimensional space measured in m<sup>3</sup>.
+[Density][] is mass per unit volume.
+[Relative density][] is a ratio of densities.
+[Specific gravity][] is a relative density to some reference substance.

+In general, matter exists in one of [four states][state of matter] and an object may change states in a [phase change][]:

+* [Solid][]: Matter which has fixed volume and fixed shape, with its components close together and fixed in place.
+In equations, solid substances may be suffixed with (s).
+* [Liquid][]: Matter which has fixed volume and variable shape to fit its container, with its components close together but not fixed in place.
+In equations, liquid substances may be suffixed with (l).
+* [Gas][]: Matter which has variable volume and variable shape, both to fit its container, and its components are neither close together nor fixed in place.
+In equations, gas substances may be suffixed with (g).
+* [Plasma][]: Matter which has variable volume and variable shape, but also contains a large number substances with electric charge moving freely.

+# Heat

 [Heat][] (H) is a measure of the total quantity of kinetic energy.
 [Temperature][] is a measure of the average kinetic energy of a set of objects.
 [Absolute zero][] is the coldest state at which an object has minimal movement; however, practically, it may be assumed that all objects have some movement (or [vibration][]) and thus some non-zero temperature.

 Temperature or heat is either measured in [degrees][] (°) of change on the scale of [Celsius][] (°C) or [Fahrenheit][] (°F), or in absolute terms on the scale of [Kelvin][] (K).